riad-azz/python-discord-emotes/README.md

 ## License

-This project is licensed under the [MIT] License
+This project is licensed under the [MIT] License - see the LICENSE.md file for details